Frequently Asked Questions

 We hire nurse residents into all inpatient units, the Emergency Department, Operating Rooms and several ambulatory settings.
 Unit descriptions are available for your review:

-Is there a time commitment after completing the program?
+Is there a time commitment after completing the residency program?
+Am I obligated to stay at UW Health?

 If I am hired into the Nurse Residency Program, will I be paid and eligible for benefits?